Network Security Spring 2019

 - Distributed systems and consensus

 - Web security

 This course requires significant “programming maturity” and a solid background in computer networking.
 This is a consequence of the fact that security spans many domains.
 Moreover, not only must you know the relevant abstractions, you must know how they are implemented in order to understand how to break them.
-Therefore, you must have passed a networking course covering design concepts and programming APIs for Ethernet, 802.11, IP, TCP, and UDP, at a minimum.
+Therefore, you must have passed a networking course covering design concepts and programming APIs for IP, TCP, and UDP, at a minimum.
 It is virtually impossible to learn networking concepts on the fly and pass this class.
-If you don’t satisfy one this prerequisite, you should only take this class after you have done so.
+If you don’t satisfy this prerequisite, you should only take this class after you have done so.

 In addition, practical familiarity with the following or the ability to refer to other references and documentation for the following is also required:

 - SSH: Remote login, connection tunneling

 If you aren’t familiar with these technologies or are uncomfortable referring to available documentation on your own, logic and experience both dictate that you will have significant difficulty with this course.

 As a concrete example for calibration purposes: If asked to write a TCP client that connects to a remote endpoint and engages in a simple binary proof-of-work protocol from a grammar-based specification, this should take on the order of a couple of hours rather than a week.

 Cheating.
 Work submitted for grading must represent your own effort.
 Group work is not allowed unless a problem statement specifically states otherwise.
 Similarly, use of third-party content (for code, whether as a library, service, or in source form) is only permissible in the context of the allowances explicitly made as part of a problem statement.
 “Use” in this context refers not only to copying in the cut-and-paste sense, but any content derived from third-party work.
 A non-exhaustive list of plagiarism examples include: